YodasMyDad/ZauberCMS/ReadMe.md

 _Core tech used is: .Net 8, Blazor, EF Core, Identity, Mediatr, Radzen Components_

 The video below shows the starter site being built.
 It covers building a site from nothing, to complete finished site.
+If you have never used, Umbraco then I highly recommend watching it.

 **Add Starter Site Build Video**